ManUrHuse/socrates-ai/README.md

 ## Data sources and AI methods
 <!-- Where does your data come from?
 Do you collect it yourself or do you use data collected by someone else? -->
-At this point, no attempt has been made to find sources of texts with already classified examples fallacious arguments.
+At this point, no attempt has been made to find sources of texts with already classified examples of fallacious arguments.
 I know there are webpages that list different kinds of logical fallacies and give examples, but I don't know if these can be easily "harvested", if there's enough of them to serve as training data, or, indeed, if this project would be allowed to use them (although I can't see why not).

+If no such sources can be found, or if they don't have enough examples, I believe the Internet can provide all the training data needed.
+It would, however, take a substantial effort to find, analyse and classify the data.
+The best way to do it would probably be to concentrate on when type of fallacy at a time, and then develop the solution incrementally.

 <!--